Tanzir-Ratul/QuizChallenge/REDME.md

 This is an example Android project that demonstrates the integration of Hilt for dependency injection, following the MVVM architecture pattern, and using the Glide library for image loading.
 Count timer is also used in this project.
+Shared preference is used to store data locally.
-With Navigation component.
+And Navigation component.

 ## Features